tdevere/AppCenter_PSM1/ReadMe.md

 1. Needs support for Mac | Linux
 * We need to determine which platform we're running on.
 If Mac/Linux, we'll need to change details which support those platforms.
 Currently (8/9/2022) we only support the Windows Platform.
 However, there's nothing to prevent us from supporting any Platform PowerShell is supported.

-2. Update all relevant methods to include colletions
+2. Update all relevant methods to include collections
 * It would be better if we can pass a list into many functions, rather than rely on ForEach-Object commands.

 ## Contributions are welcomed